 What happens in the event of a council wanting to exit from the ASPIRE programme?

-We have processes in place to allow a graceful exit from the programme, although if any ASPIRE members have an issue with the ASPIRE system, staff or data/materials we request that we urgently are made aware so that they can be resolved prior to contemplation of departure from ASPIRE.
+We have processes in place to allow a graceful exit from the programme, although if any ASPIRE members have an issue with the ASPIRE system, staff or data/materials we request that we urgently are made aware so that they can be resolved prior to the departure from ASPIRE.

 Is there a minimum time commitment from each council?

-For the ASPIRE program to form a sound network in your region, a 2-year commitment is highly recommended.
+For the ASPIRE program to form a sound network in your region, a 3-4-year commitment is highly recommended.

 Is every resource exchange currently being captured?

-No, every resource match is currently being captured but due to the nature of the different business.
-The system does not capture discussions or agreements/transactions between network members, however, solutions for deeper capture of transactional data will be rolled out with the upgrade
+Yes, every resource match is currently being captured and due to the nature of the different business, the system does capture discussions or agreements/transactions between network members.